 Micro Brew | Favourites

-Micro Brew is hosted by Allie @ Hexen Librarian and on the 1st of each month she’ll give us some prompts or questions to answer.
-It’s a fun way to promote something you love.
+Micro Brew is hosted by Allie @ Hexen Librarian and its a fun way to promote something you love.
+On the 1st of each month she’ll give us 2 lots of prompts/questions for the 2 post that month.

 Best thing is you can take part when you’re ready!
-So your answers can go live on the designated days or during week when it suits you best.
+So your answers can go live on the designated days or later on when it suits you best.

 To take part all you have to do is tag Allie so she can see your responses, visit Melanie (part of the prompt creation) on twitter, include the header and an explanation, and complete the themed prompt.